Committee on Teaching and Faculty Development

 All (1) full-time tenured or tenure-track faculty and (2) unit faculty (teaching faculty and core adjunct faculty) may apply for COTFD Fellowships and Grants.

-All awards are contingent upon continued employment for the next academic year at Siena College.
+All awards are contingent upon continued employment for the next academic year at Siena University.
 Special consideration will be given to first-time applicants.

 Can I apply for multiple fellowships/grants?